-- Increasing the organization's level of criticism or praise of an official closer to an election; - Devoting a special issue of its publication to an incumbent's favorable or unfavorable record; - Focusing on the personal characteristics or qualifications of an incumbent; - Connecting the organization's criticisms or praise of an incumbent to voting in an election (for example, publicly remarking that an official is anti-death penalty and mentioning that people should register to vote); and - Pointing out that a particular candidate's comments (as opposed to official actions) or views are incorrect.
-For example, a 501(c)(3) should not urge the public to withhold campaign contributions for a Senator's re-election if they vocalize opposition to guaranteeing counsel prior to the interrogation of young people or remark that they would be more tough-on-crime than another candidate.
+- Increasing the organization's level of criticism or praise of an official closer to an election: - Devoting a special issue of its publication to an incumbent's favorable or unfavorable record; - Focusing on the personal characteristics or qualifications of an incumbent; - Connecting the organization's criticisms or praise of an incumbent to voting in an election (for example, publicly remarking that an official is anti-labor and mentioning that people should register to vote); and - Pointing out that a particular candidate's comments (as opposed to official actions) or views are incorrect.
+For example, a 501(c)(3) should not urge the public to withhold campaign contributions for a Senator's re-election if they vote against passing an enhanced Child Tax Credit or remark that one candidate would be more labor-friendly if elected than another candidate.

-BOLDER ADVOCACY | JUSTICE & EQUITY | 30
+BOLDER ADVOCACY | POWER & EQUITY | 30